RootMyTV/RootMyTV.github.io/README.md

 If you want the full details of how the exploit works, [skip ahead to our writeup](#research-summary-and-timeline).

-# Is my TV vulnerable?
+# Is my TV vulnerable? (short answer: no)

----

-*Update (2022-12-24)*: **The vulnerabilities used by RootMyTV (both v1 and v2) have been patched by LG.
+**The vulnerabilities used by RootMyTV (both v1 and v2) have been patched by LG.
 RootMyTV is unlikely to work on firmware released since mid-2022.**

 If you get a `"Denied method call "download" for category "/""` error, your TV is patched.
 If your TV reboots but Homebrew Channel is not installed, it is likely patched.
 Firmware downgrades are no longer possible without already having root access.

----

-At the time of writing the original exploit (RootMyTV v1 - 2021-05-15), all webOS versions between 3.4 and 6.0 we tested (TVs released between mid-2017 and early-2021) are supported by this exploit chain.
-Around June-July 2021 LG started rolling out updates which added some minor mitigations that broke our original exploit chain.

-**At the time of writing (RootMyTV v2 - 2022-01-05)**, all webOS versions between 4.x and 6.2+ we tested (TVs released between early-2018 and late-2021) are supported by the new exploit chain.

-Some versions between 3.4 and 3.9 may be supported by RootMyTV v2, but your mileage may vary.
+RootMyTV never worked on webOS versions prior to 3.4.0 or newer than 6.2.x.

 Note: this versioning refers to the "webOS TV Version" field in the settings menu, *not* the "Software Version" field.

-*If you want to protect your TV against remote exploitation, please see the [relevant section](#mitigation-note) of our writeup and/or await an update from LG.*
+*If you want to protect your TV against remote exploitation, please see the [relevant section](#mitigation-note) of our writeup and/or apply the latest firmware update for your TV.*

 # Usage Instructions